-You need to include two pen commands from the dark green blocks as shown in Figure 9.
+You need to include two pen commands (see version difference below) from the dark green blocks as shown in Figure 9.
 The pen up command at the end is not really needed, but it is good practice for the students.